on

 Frazetta Armor

-1 slot, does not count as armor
+Does not count as armor

 Because in pulp fantasy, you don’t survive with AC.
 You survive because you look too cool to die.